 The new housing, Hansen said, “gives us a chance to test a lot of ideas that enhance student life and the mission of the college.”

 Wichroski detailed how architects Shepley Bulfinch Richardson and Abbott addressed the myriad interests that ultimately informed the building’s design, from ensuring a good visual fit with nearby houses to the many “green” features.
-She, Physical Plant director Bob Bremm and student housing coordinator Erin Foster Zsiga then guided visitors through the building.
+She, Facility Services director Bob Bremm and student housing coordinator Erin Foster Zsiga then guided visitors through the building.

 What preceded this relaxed and happy gathering was an understandably crazed week on the job site.
 When, early in the week, Wichroski was asked what unfinished tasks were the most urgent, she replied: “Everything.”